Onemind-Services-LLC/naf/readme.md

 Good luck and have fun on the automation journey!

-# Usage, Tips, and Tricks
+# WebRDP Usage, Tips, and Tricks

 - Use the key combination ctrl+shift+alt to open the Web RDP context menu.
 The RDP Context menu contains basic settings and actions.
 In the top right of the context menu is a submenu where you can find the Logout button as well as the option to disconnect from your current session.
 Most common settings will be found within the main context menu.